The Australian Government has commenced a co-design process to develop models for an Indigenous voice at a local, regional and national level.

 Professor Calma is the Chancellor of the University of Canberra and has previously served as the Race Discrimination Commissioner and the Aboriginal and Torres Strait Islander Social Justice Commissioner.

-The Senior Advisory Group will help establish the two co-design groups who will develop the models to be tested.
+The Senior Advisory Group provided advice on the establishment of the two co-design groups who will develop the options and models to be tested.

 - Professor Tom Calma AO